Complete Intelligence

 The global market is currently locked in a powerful tug-of-war between “higher-for-longer” interest rates and a massive wave of Big Tech earnings.
 With the lack of a diplomatic off-ramp in the Middle East, the “War-Inflation” narrative has cemented itself into the data.
 The Federal Reserve’s recent meeting highlighted internal dissent and a stark lack of confidence in near-term rate cuts.
 As a result, the bond market is aggressively steepening the yield curve, effectively “testing Washington.”
 However, instead of panicking into cash, institutional capital is executing a massive rotation—fleeing the long end of the Treasury curve and hiding in the cash-rich, secular growth engines of the tech sector, while traditional safe-havens struggle to find their footing.
 CI Markets signals a week of intense macro divergence, where sovereign-level corporate balance sheets are effectively decoupling from geopolitical gravity.

-Despite the macroeconomic headwinds and rising yields that typically punish equities, top-tier tech is establishing a massive structural floor.
-CI Markets forecasts AAPL to gap down slightly from Friday’s close before entering a tight period of sideways consolidation this week.
+Apple Inc. (AAPL) Trend Up 🔼 Despite the macroeconomic headwinds and rising yields that typically punish equities, top-tier tech is catching a massive structural bid.
+CI Markets forecasts AAPL to trend higher and stabilize this week.
 Fueled by resilient iPhone sales in China and a historic $100 billion share buyback announcement, Apple is acting as a “Sovereign Balance Sheet.”
-While rising interest rates are capping immediate upside breakouts, institutional investors are utilizing AAPL’s buyback floor as an ultimate safe-haven to insulate capital from broader volatility.
+Institutional investors are treating the cash-rich mega-cap as an ultimate safe-haven, entirely insulating their capital from the broader geopolitical and interest rate noise.

 The signal for the week of May 4 is Macro Divergence.
 The broader economy is wrestling with the reality of an extended conflict and high borrowing costs, but the top end of the equity market is playing by its own rules.
 The Wildcard: Watch the Treasury auctions this week.
 If demand is exceptionally weak, it could cause a sudden, violent spike in the 10-year yield, which may finally be enough to crack the armor of the mega-cap tech rally.